 Asthma is thought to be caused by a combination of genetic and environmental factors.

 Asthma and allergies are closely linked.
 About 70 to 80% of asthma in New Zealand is associated with allergies.
-Often people with asthma also have eczema or hay fever, or have close family members who have asthma, eczema or hay fever.
+Often people with asthma also have eczema (allergic skin rash) or hay fever, or have close family members who have asthma, eczema or hay fever.

 The tendency for these three condition to occur together is known as 'atopy'.

-If you are atopic, allergies, especially to dust mite, can be a trigger for your asthma.
+If you are atopic, allergies can be a trigger for your asthma.

 Factors in our environment thought to have a role in causing asthma include:

-allergens air pollution (such as second hand smoke)
+allergens air pollution (such as exposure to tobacco smoke)

 Triggers – things that can cause asthma symptoms

-Learning what triggers your asthma and finding ways to avoid or reduce the impact is an important part of managing your asthma.
+Learning what triggers your asthma and finding ways to avoid or reduce the effects is an important part of managing your asthma.

 weather such as change in temperature, cold weather or humid weather